 - Click Update to take your changes live.

-What to do if your internal links are not validating
+Internal links are not validating

 - Check to make sure that your subtopic content has been published.
 The tool can't detect internal links in a draft page or blog post.